Harry Potter and the Prisoner of Azkaban (film): Critical response

 Mick LaSalle of the San Francisco Chronicle lauded the film's more mature tone and said it was "darker, more complex, rooted in character."
 The Hollywood Reporter called the film "a deeper, darker, visually arresting and more emotionally satisfying adaptation of the J.K.
 Rowling literary phenomenon," especially compared to the first two instalments.
 Peter Travers of Rolling Stone gave the film three-and-a-half out of four stars: "Not only is this dazzler by far the best and most thrilling of the three Harry Potter movies to date, it's a film that can stand on its own even if you never heard of author J.K.
 Rowling and her young wizard hero."
 Stephanie Zacharek of Salon considered it "one of the greatest fantasy films of all time."
 Nicole Arthur of The Washington Post praised the film as "complex, frightening, [and] nuanced."
-Roger Ebert gave the film three-and-a-half out of four stars, saying that the film was not quite as good as the first two, but still called it "delightful, amusing and sophisticated."
+Film critic Roger Ebert gave the film three-and-a-half out of four stars, saying that the film was not quite as good as the first two, but still called it "delightful, amusing and sophisticated".
+He praised the cast, but felt the need for a better plot.
 Claudia Puig from USA Today found the film to be "a visual delight," and added that "Cuarón is not afraid to make a darker film and tackle painful emotions"; while Richard Roeper called the film "a creative triumph."
 Sean Smith from Newsweek said: "The Prisoner of Azkaban boasts a brand-new director and a bold new vision," and called the film "moving," praising the performances by the three main leads.
 Entertainment Weekly praised the film for being more mature than its predecessors.

 The Guardian gave the film 3 stars out of 5, saying, "This new Harry Potter picture will cast a spell on its fanbase.
 But the broomstick's losing altitude."
-Film critic Roger Ebert praised the cast, but felt the need for a better plot.
 Screen Daily commented, "Cuaron delivers a genuinely spooky and emotionally involving adventure which gives the world of Potter much-needed character and atmosphere".
 The BBC commended the sets and direction, but did not find it "emotionally engrossing".
 Hollywood.com gave a positive review, praising the plot and storyline, despite a deviation from the first two films.